shivamHCU/Find-the-thief-Multithreaded/README.md

 # Find-the-thief-multithreaded (4-Player)
-This repo contins programs to run a 4-player find-the-thief game.
+This repo contains programs to run a 4-player find-the-thief game.
 It contains both the server and client programs.
-Clients will be albe to play this game with each other over the netwotk using the our server.
+Clients will be able to play this game with each other over the network using the our server.
 This is a CLI based Game.

 Git Primary Repo: https://github.com/shivamHCU/Find-the-thief-Multithreaded.git